tal0311/next-main-project/README.md

 # About this project
 ## Meetup-israel
 The app allows the user to create meetings in any area in the country.
 The project enables work with a database and the use of two main operations:
 CREATE
 READ

+## How to run the app
+1. clone the code to your machineץ
+2. instal dependencies with 'npm i'

+## How to use the app
+on the main page you can view all upcoming meetups on the create new meet up page you can create your own meet up

 ## Technologies in use
 In building the project I used Next.js for the front end and Mongodb for the back end.